svnm/react-native-android-fragment-example/README.md

 ### 2. Integrating your App with a React Native Fragment

 In this guide we no longer want a full screen React Native Activity, instead we want to render our React Native component into a Fragment.
-The component may be termed a "screen", "view" or "fragment".
+The component may be termed a "screen" or "fragment".
 It will be analagous to an Android fragment, and likely contains child components.
-In our example repo we placed all of these components in a `/fragments` folder and then had child components which they use to compose the fragment in the `/components` folder.
+In our example we placed all of these components in a `/fragments` folder and the child components used to compose the fragment were in a `/components` folder.

 We need to implement ReactApplication in our main Application Java class.
 If you have created a new project from Android Studio with a default activity, you will need to create a new class e.g. MyReactApplication.java.
 If it is an existing class you can find this main class in your  `AndroidManifest.xml` file.
 Under the `<application />` tag you should see a property `android:name=".MyReactApplication"`.
 The value provided is the class you want to add this implementation to and provide the required methods.